expo/appjs24-workflows-workshop-lessons/05-byo-config-plugins.md

 - **HelloWidget.swift**
 - **HelloWidgetBundle.swift**
+- **Assets.xcassets** (copy the whole folder over)
+- **Info.plist**
-- **Assets.xcassets** (copy the whole folder over) (our config plugin will later copy these files into the native project during prebuild)
+(our config plugin will later copy these files into the native project during prebuild)

 ### Exercise 4.
 Create the config plugin
 > Check out the recommendations for [comparing your plugin output to the intended native output](/companions/05/diffing-techniques.md).
 Use these techniques or something similar to check your progress as you create your plugin.

+In the instructions below, we're going to focus on the raw code you'll be editing.
+It's up to you to decide when to pause and check your work using the techniques linked above or something else.

 ### Android
 [Follow the instructions here for creating an Android plugin](/companions/05/android-plugin.md).